yconst/YCML/README.md

 - Forward Selection using Orthogonal Least Squares with the PRESS statistic [8]
 - Binary Restricted Boltzmann Machines (CD) [9]

-Where applicable, regularized versions of the algrithms have been implemented.

-YCML also contains the following optimization algorithms:

-- Gradient Descent (Single-Objective, Unconstrained)
-- RProp Gradient Descent (Single-Objective, Unconstrained)
-- NSGA-II (Multi-Objective, Constrained) [10]
-- HypE (Multi-Objective, Constrained, Sampled Hypervolume indicator) [11]

-##Features

-###Learning
+####Learning features:

 - Embedded model input/output normalization facility.
 - Generic Supervised Learning base class that can accommodate a variety of algorithms.
 - Modular Backprop class that enables complex graphs, based on Layer objects.
 - (new in 0.3.2) Fast Backprop (and RProp) computation using mini-batches to speed up computations through BLAS.
 - Powerful Dataframe class, with numerous editing functions, that can be converted to/from Matrix.

-###Validation & Testing

-- Facilities for k-fold cross validation and Monte Carlo cross-validation.
+- Where applicable, regularized versions of the algrithms have been implemented.

 ###Optimization

+The following MO optimization algorithms are implemented:

+- NSGA-II (Multi-Objective, Constrained) [10]
+- HypE (Multi-Objective, Constrained, Sampled Hypervolume indicator) [11]

+In addition, a couple of basic optimization algorithms are impemented:

+- Gradient Descent (Single-Objective, Unconstrained)
+- RProp Gradient Descent (Single-Objective, Unconstrained)

+####Optimization features:

 - Separate optimization routines for single- and multi-objective problems.
 - Surrogate class that exposes a predictive model as an objective function, useful for optimization.